 Judge David E. Woessner is happy to announce that the Wood County Juvenile Court will provide access to the online dockets and public pleadings in custody, support, paternity, and certain adult matters via the internet in the Public Access link which is found under Quick Links.
 The access is available to attorneys and the general public and will be effective on December 10, 2018.
 Do not hesitate to contact Ann Gucker at the Juvenile Court if there are any questions.

 Parents may request drug screens for their children through the Juvenile Court.
-The reduced costs for these screens are $2 for a drug screen for a single drug and $15 for a screen for multiple drugs.
+The reduced costs for these screens are $15.
 Please contact the Juvenile Court's Probation Department for details.

 CASA/GAL volunteer applications are being accepted for future training opportunities.
 Contact CASA/GAL program office at 419-352-3554 for an application packet.